Apple Developer: Mac

 The Mac developer program is a way for developers of Apple's macOS operating system to distribute their apps through the Mac App Store.
 It costs US$99/year.
 Unlike iOS, developers are not required to sign up for the program in order to distribute their applications.
 Mac applications can freely be distributed via the developer's website and/or any other method of distribution excluding the Mac App Store.
 The Mac Developer Program also provides developers with resources to help them distribute their Mac applications.

 Software leaks

-There have been several leaks of secret Apple software through the prerelease program, most notably the Mac OS X 10.4 Tiger leaks, in which Apple sued three men who allegedly obtained advance copies of Mac OS X 10.4 prerelease builds from the site and leaked it to BitTorrent.
+There have been several leaks of secret Apple software through the prerelease program, most notably the Mac OS X 10.4 Tiger leaks, in which Apple sued three men who allegedly obtained advance copies of Mac OS X 10.4 prerelease builds from the site and leaked it via BitTorrent.

 Attempted hacks

 On July 18, 2013, an intruder attempted to access sensitive personal information on Apple's developer servers.
 The information was encrypted, but Apple could not guarantee that some information about developers may have been accessed.
 The Developer website was taken down for "maintenance" that Thursday, and was said to be undergoing maintenance through Sunday, when Apple posted a notice on the site notifying users of the attempted hack.
 They have stated that they will be rebuilding their servers and the developer system to prevent this from happening in the future.